rendall/bmapp2/README.md

 - after testing, `development` is squashed to `master`
 - changes to `master` are automatically deployed

+Commit messages are generally imperative, although the starting with verbs 'Add...' or 'Change...' can be ommitted, so instead of "Add build process testing", it can be "Build process testing"

 ### Netlify

 This app is hosted for free at the almighty Netlify.
 I will add more about that here in time to come, but among other important points, [be sure to add environment variables](https://docs.netlify.com/configure-builds/environment-variables/) to the site.
 That is to say, that the `.env` file variables should be manually entered in the site dashboard.